 Even just with the UK’s hot summer months, a drier climate and higher temperatures can lead to conditions that are ideal for fires to break out.
 However, to take measures to avoid a fire in the home and ensure the safety of your rental property or family home, below are some of the most common causes of accidental house fires you can keep in mind when creating an effective fire mitigation strategy.
 1. Electrical Equipment.
 The Most Common Causes of Office Fires and How to Reduce Them.
 Whether your team is working mostly remotely or not, the last thing anyone wants to deal with is a fire.

 Some of the new measures that have been required by the government in order for businesses to be able to reopen, even though they may have been shut down again, have unfortunately had some side effects, with new fire safety risks emerging.
-It is estimated that fire damage to businesses and homes amounts to over £1 billion a year.
 Undertaking A Fire Risk Assessment Is A Complex Business.
 As you probably know, or certainly should know, if you are an employer you have certain responsibilities regarding fire safety in your premises.

 Among these is the requirement to carry out a fire safety assessment of your premises and, if you employ five or more people, you must also keep a written record of your assessment and any actions taken as a result.
 The problem that many people have with undertaking a fire risk assessment is that they simply do not have the required knowledge.
 The Regulatory Reform (Fire Safety) Order 2005 states that the Responsible Person in a business is as follows:

 A Fire Risk Assessment Is Essential For HMO’s.
 If you are a landlord or an investor you need to understand the legislation that surrounds Houses in Multiple Occupation (HMO’s) regarding fire safety.